mnz1988/stable-diffusion-guide/README.md

    * For general art go with [DreamShaper](https://civitai.com/models/4384/dreamshaper), there are few options quite like it in terms of raw creativity.
 An honorable mention goes to [Pastel Mix](https://civitai.com/models/5414/pastel-mix-stylized-anime-model), which has a beautiful and unique aesthetic with the addition of anime.
    * For photorealism go with [Deliberate](https://civitai.com/models/4823/deliberate).
 It can do almost anything, but specially photographs.
 Very intricate results.
    * The [Uber Realistic Porn Merge](https://civitai.com/models/2661/uber-realistic-porn-merge-urpm) is self-explanatory.

+   If you're using the collab in this guide, copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
+Multiple links are separated by commas.

-   *Launcher:* It will let you choose the path to your models folder.
+   If you're using the launcher, it will let you choose the path to your models folder.
 Otherwise the models normally go into `stable-diffusion-webui/models/Stable-diffusion`.

-   *Collab:* Copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
-Multiple links are separated by commas.

    Please note that checkpoints in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses, so be careful.
 Additionally, when choosing models you may have a choice between fp32, fp16 and pruned.
 They all produce the same images within a tiny margin of error, so just go with the smallest file (fp16-pruned).
 If you want to use them for training or merging, go with the biggest one instead.

+   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to a dropdown.

 1. **VAEs** <a name="vae"></a>[▲](#index)